joeberkovitz/qgis-nautical/index.md

 [download.qgis.org](https://download.qgis.org).
 Use the stable version, not the bleeding-edge release.
 If you are on Windows use the Standalone Installer.

-Also download the template project `NOAA-Template.qgz` described [above](#noaa-raster-charts-template) and put it in a new folder that you will be using to create your charts.
+Also download the template project `NOAA-Template.qgz` described [above](#noaa-raster-charts-template) and copy it to a new folder that you will be using to create your charts.
+You may wish to change its name also since it will no longer be a template once you start changing it.

 ### Open the template project